 uShaka Marine World

-An exciting marine theme park in Durban, comprising Sea World, the uShaka Village Walk shopping centre and the Wet ’n’Wild Water Park, uShaka provides the ideal location for a family day out in Durban.
-From watching a black mamba or a hairy tarantula through special spy holes in the Walk’s Dangerous Creature exhibit to the friendlier seal, dolphin and penguin shows, and the exhilarating slides, tube rides.
-The cost of entry into Sea World and the Wet ‘n’Wild Theme Park.
+An exciting marine theme park in Durban, comprising Sea World, the uShaka Village Walk shopping centre and the Wet ’n Wild Water Park, uShaka provides the ideal location for a family day out in Durban.
+There is plenty of fun to be had here for the whole family.
+From watching a black mamba or a hairy tarantula through special spy holes in the Walk’s Dangerous Creature exhibit to the friendlier seal, dolphin and penguin shows, and exhilarating slides, tube rides.
+The cost of entry into Sea World and Wet ‘n Wild ranges from R180 to R210.

 Durban Beachfront – The Golden Mile